 Schools' Authority on Dispensing Medication

-Federal law mandates that children with health needs receive school health services, but it does not specifically address the dispensing of medication at the individual school level.
+Federal law mandates that children with health needs receive school health services.
+But, it does not specifically address the dispensing of medication.
 Administering medicine entails physically providing it to the ultimate user, the patient.

-Federal laws and regulations that do not expressly address, but, nonetheless impact, the administration of medication within schools deal mostly with controlled substances.
+The following federal laws and regulations do not expressly address the administration of medication in schools.
+Still, they impact the administration of medication within schools.
+They deal mostly with controlled substances.
 They include:

 - The Controlled Substances Act, 21 U.S.C.
 801